Regulatory capture: Types

+While large firms can capture regulators due to their larger material and non-material resources, small firms are more prone to retain capture via a special underdog rhetoric.

 Relationship with federalism

 There is substantial academic literature suggesting that smaller government units are easier for small, concentrated industries to capture than large ones.
 For example, a group of states or provinces with a large timber industry might have their legislature and/or their delegation to the national legislature captured by lumber companies.
-These states or provinces then becomes the voice of the industry, even to the point of blocking national policies that would be preferred by the majority across the whole country.
-Moore and Giovinazzo (2012) call this "distortion gap".
+These states or provinces then become the voice of the industry, even to the point of blocking national policies that would be preferred by the majority across the whole country.
+Moore and Giovinazzo (2012) call this the "distortion gap".

 The opposite is possible.
-Very large and powerful industries (e.g. energy, banking, weapon system construction) can capture national governments, and then use that power to block policies at the national, state or provincial level that the voters may want, although even local interests can thwart national priorities.
+Very large and powerful industries (e.g., energy, banking, weapon system construction) can capture national governments, and then use that power to block policies at the national, state or provincial level that the voters may want, although even local interests can thwart national priorities.

 Economic rationale

 Regulatory capture has an economic basis: vested interests in an industry have the greatest financial stake in regulations affecting them, and so are more likely to try to influence the regulator than relatively dispersed individual consumers, each with little incentive.
 When regulators form expert bodies to examine policy, these invariably feature current or former industry members, or at the very least, individuals with lives and contacts in the industry.
-Capture is also facilitated where consumers or taxpayers have a poorer understanding than businesses of underlying issues.
+Capture is also facilitated where consumers or taxpayers have a poorer understanding of underlying issues than businesses.

 Jon Hanson and his co-authors argue that the phenomenon extends beyond political agencies and organizations.
 Businesses have an incentive to control anything that has power over them, including the media, academia and popular culture, and will try to capture them too.
 This is called "deep capture".

 Regulatory public interest is based on market failure and welfare economics.
 It holds that regulation is the response of the government to public needs.
 Its purpose is to make up for market failures, improve the efficiency of resource allocation, and maximize social welfare.
-Posner pointed out that the public interest theory contains the assumption that the market is fragile, and that if left unchecked, it will tend to be unfair and inefficient, and government regulation is a costless and effective way to meet the needs of social justice and efficiency.
-Mimik believes that government regulation is a public administration policy that focuses on private behavior.
+Posner states that the public interest theory contains the assumption that the market is fragile, and that if left unchecked, it will tend to be unfair and inefficient, and government regulation is a costless and effective way to meet the needs of social justice and efficiency.
+Mimik states that government regulation is a public administration policy that focuses on private behavior.
 It is a rule drawn from the public interest.
-Irving and Brouhingan saw regulation as a way of obeying public needs and weakening the risk of market operations.
+Irving and Brouhingan state that regulation is a way of obeying public needs and weakening the risk of market operations.
 They also expressed the view that regulation reflects the public interest.